fabberr/beerun/README.md

 # beerun

-Build and run solutions for Beecrowd problems implemented in C++.
+A shell script for building and running solutions for Beecrowd problems implemented in C++.